JetBlue Airways (NASDAQ:JBLU) Issues Q2 2021 Earnings Guidance

 NASDAQ:JBLU opened at $17.46 on Wednesday.
 The firm has a market capitalization of $5.53 billion, a P/E ratio of -3.68 and a beta of 1.68.
 JetBlue Airways has a one year low of $9.72 and a one year high of $21.96.
 The stock has a 50-day moving average price of $19.42.
 The company has a quick ratio of 1.13, a current ratio of 1.15 and a debt-to-equity ratio of 1.24.

-JetBlue Airways (NASDAQ:JBLU) last posted its quarterly earnings results on Tuesday, April 27th.
-The transportation company reported ($1.48) EPS for the quarter, topping the Zacks’ consensus estimate of ($1.69) by $0.21.
-JetBlue Airways had a negative return on equity of 49.78% and a negative net margin of 63.83%.
-The business had revenue of $733.00 million during the quarter, compared to the consensus estimate of $660.05 million.
-During the same period last year, the firm earned ($0.42) earnings per share.
-The company’s revenue for the quarter was down 53.8% compared to the same quarter last year.
+JetBlue Airways (NASDAQ:JBLU) last issued its earnings results on Tuesday, April 27th.
+The transportation company reported ($1.48) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($1.69) by $0.21.
+JetBlue Airways had a negative net margin of 63.83% and a negative return on equity of 49.78%.
+The firm had revenue of $733.00 million for the quarter, compared to analysts’ expectations of $660.05 million.
+During the same quarter last year, the company posted ($0.42) earnings per share.
+JetBlue Airways’s revenue was down 53.8% on a year-over-year basis.
 As a group, analysts expect that JetBlue Airways will post -2.42 earnings per share for the current fiscal year.

 In other JetBlue Airways news, CFO Stephen J. Priest sold 7,692 shares of JetBlue Airways stock in a transaction that occurred on Tuesday, May 25th.
 The shares were sold at an average price of $20.61, for a total value of $158,532.12.
 Following the transaction, the chief financial officer now owns 44,108 shares in the company, valued at $909,065.88.
 The transaction was disclosed in a document filed with the SEC, which is available at this link.
 Also, VP Alexander Chatkewitz sold 5,172 shares of JetBlue Airways stock in a transaction that occurred on Tuesday, May 25th.
 The stock was sold at an average price of $20.77, for a total transaction of $107,422.44.
 Following the completion of the transaction, the vice president now owns 11,983 shares in the company, valued at approximately $248,886.91.
 The disclosure for this sale can be found here.
 Insiders have sold 26,001 shares of company stock worth $525,473 in the last quarter.
 Company insiders own 0.61% of the company’s stock.